flatironinstitute/mountainsort5/README.md

 Thank you to Jeff Soules for his work on sortingview and related visualization tools that make it possible to inspect the results of MountainSort5 and other algorithms.

+Thank you Joshua Melander for providing the guide on getting started with Neuropixels and SpikeGLX.

 Finally, thank you to all the users of the previous version of MountainSort who have provided feedback and suggestions.

 ## License